spacerace/romfont/README.md

   qemu source comment claims this is public domain.
 I doubt IBM would release a font to public domain.
 Does this mean, qemu relied on claims by package creator and now they use a illegal copy?
-* bochs bios 8x8 only brings lower 127 chars that are exactly matching IBM's second font.
+* bochs bios 8x8 only brings lower 128 chars that are exactly matching IBM's second font.
   Same as with seabios 8x8 font (licensing).
 * 3dfx uses 8x8+8x14 IBM font, but looks like they use NVidia 8x16 font.
 * The Voodoo3 8x8,8x14,8x16 match exactly the leaked ones from 3dfx.

-Have a look at MD5SUMs file, it is sorted by sum.
+Have a look at `MD5SUMs` file, it is sorted by sum.
 This means, you will se which cards share same font.
 If you want to compare you may use a image viewer and view the zoomed images of the desired fonts.

+The folder `lowercharset` holds the lower 128 characters of all 8x8 fonts to see, which one uses the original IBM PC's or the second version of this font.

 # the tools
 * `viewfont <binfile>`